teamnovacode/CodeCopy-Plugins/README.md

-# CodeCopy-Plugins
+# Stickode-Plugins
-Official repository of CodeCopy-Plugins
+Official repository of Stickode-Plugins